Halatnikov/linum-framework/docs/special/markdown.md

 	This is an admonition

 This is the text after it

 **Types:**

 ??? summary "Click to open"

+	Built-in:

 	!!! note